 - Serve the salads with the vinaigrette on the side.

-This post is sponsored by the Florida Strawberry Growers Association in conjunction with a social media campaign through Sunday Supper LLC.
+This post is sponsored by the Florida Strawberry Growers Association.
 All opinions are my own.

 - Fresh Strawberry Breakfast Parfait by The Freshman Cook